vicvillalobos/LostArkFishing/README.md

 3. Install requirements with `pip install -r requirements.txt`

 ## Usage
+1. Open a terminal
-1. Activate virtual environment (if you set one up)
+2. Activate virtual environment (if you set one up)
+3. Make sure `config.ini` has the correct resolution and monitor identification number.
-2. Run the bot with `python fish.py` in the project directory.
+4. Run the bot with `python fish.py` in the project directory.
-3. You have 5 seconds to switch to the game window and point the cursor at the fishing spot.
+5. You have 5 seconds to switch to the game window and point the cursor at the fishing spot.
 The Trade Skill mode must be active (B).

 ## Notes
 - For the time being, the bot will only work in the main monitor.